bobbyhiddn/Resume_Gen/raw/Resume_4-30-25.md

 # Professional Summary

 Senior DevOps Engineer / Manager with a systems-thinking mindset, driven by the belief that well-designed infrastructure is both elegant and useful.
 I build secure, automated cloud platforms and high-functioning teams by treating complexity as a structure to be understood, not avoided.
-I pra Infrastructure as Code (IaC) with a cumulative body of practical knowledge, cultivated across years of architecting, automating, and scaling systems under real-world constraints.
+I practice DevOps as a passion with a cumulative body of practical knowledge, cultivated across years of architecting, automating, and scaling systems under real-world constraints and deadlines.
 I lead by solving root problems, tightening feedback loops, and mentoring engineers toward operational clarity.
 Beyond infrastructure, I bring professional-grade multimedia skills to craft clear, compelling technical communications—from stakeholder briefings to internal training demos.
-I consider myself a passionate systems engineer with soft skills.
+I consider myself a systems engineer with soft skills.

 # Core Competencies